 |

-An estimated three-and-a-half million men fought in the American Civil War and approximately 620,000 perished, which is more than all of America's
+An estimated three-and-a-half million men fought in the American Civil War and approximately 620,000 perished, which was more than all of America's

 There are various reasons why there is not an exact fatality and casualty